jacobrask/node-upnp-device/README.md

 `function() { }`

-Emitted when the server has been assigned an IP, an UUID and the HTTP server has started.
+Emitted when the server has been assigned an IP, the HTTP server has started and SSDP messaging has been initialized.

 #### Event: 'error'